Taylor Sander

 Taylor Lee Sander (born March 17, 1992) is an American professional beach volleyball player and indoor volleyball player.
 As a member of the U.S. national team, he won a bronze medal at the 2016 Summer Olympics and the 2018 World Championship.
 The 2014 World League and the 2015 World Cup winner.

 Personal life

 Sander is the son of Steven and Kera Sander.
 He has an older sister and a younger brother, Brenden, who also plays volleyball and is a current member of Brazilian team Sada Volei Cruzeiro.
 He graduated from Norco High School in Norco, California.
 At BYU Taylor majored in Global Studies.
 His parents are LDS, and he grew up LDS (The Church of Jesus Christ of Latter-day Saints – also known by the nickname Mormons).
 In July 2015, he married Rachel McQuivey, who represented the BYU Track & Field team as a long jumper and hurdler.
 In June 2018, Taylor and Rachel welcomed their first child and in November of 2021 they welcomed their second.
 Taylor and Rachel divorced in July 2021, prior to the birth of their second child.
-Taylor is now public with his relationship with Hannah Tapp, USA volleyball player and middle blocker of the San Diego Mojo Volleyball team.